MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 To improve the performance of the MERGE statement, we recommend the following index guidelines:

-- Create indexes to facilitate the join between the source and target of the merge:
+- Create indexes to facilitate the join between the source and target of the MERGE:
   - Create an index on the join columns in the source table that has keys covering the join logic to the target table.
 If possible, it should be unique.
   - Also, create an index on the join columns in the target table.
 If possible, it should be a unique clustered index.
   - These two indexes ensure that the data in the tables is sorted, and uniqueness aids performance of the comparison.
 Query performance is improved because the query optimizer does not need to perform extra validation processing to locate and update duplicate rows and additional sort operations are not necessary.